 This is held at the end of June.
 We will need parent volunteers to time, be runners, do admissions, awards, safety, concessions and assist with the computer system.

-Optional Officiating – The other way to help the team and the sport of swimming is to become trained as a USA Swimming official, it takes some time and effort to learn but it is also a great way to spend time at meets, become involved in your Waves swimmers sport, etc. All fundraising and meet help obligations are waived for Waves parents who help the team and our district as an official.
-Please contact John Bailey for more information.
+Optional Officiating – Another way to help the team and the sport of swimming is to become trained as a USA Swimming official, it takes some time and effort to learn but it is also a great way to spend time at meets, become involved in your Waves swimmers sport, etc. All fundraising and meet help obligations are waived for Waves parents who help the team and our district as an official.
+Please contact Coach “O” for more information.

 FROM THE 2009-2010 SHORT COURSE REGISTRATION FORM